-This page describes Kubernetes StatefulSet objects and their use in Kubernetes Engine.
+This page describes Kubernetes StatefulSet objects and their use in Google Kubernetes Engine.

 What is a StatefulSet?

-StatefulSets represent a set of Pods with unique, persistent identities and stable hostnames that Kubernetes Engine maintains regardless of where they are scheduled.
+StatefulSets represent a set of [Pods] with unique, persistent identities and stable hostnames that GKE maintains regardless of where they are scheduled.
 The state information and other resilient data for any given StatefulSet Pod is maintained in persistent disk storage associated with the StatefulSet.

 StatefulSets use an ordinal index for the identity and ordering of their Pods.